Woodland Park Zoo

 May-Sep Adult (13-64) $17.50; Child (3-12) $11.50; Child (2 and under) Free

-- Things to Do with Kids: "If you're visiting during summer months, be sure to check out the concert line-up planned for the popular Zoo Tunes series.
-This past year's roster includes talents from the B-52s and Feist to The Wood Brothers and John Prine."
+- Things to Do with Kids: "If you're visiting during summer months, be sure to check out the concert line-up for the popular Zoo Tunes series, which has returned with special "pod"-centric reservation options."

 - Parks: "If you've never tried it, lawn bowling offers a unique new experience, and Woodland Park is home to a beautifully manicured set of lawn bowling greens at which to check out the relaxing and fun sport."